AjayGarad/html-css-javascript-for-web-developers/readme_course.md

     - property: font-weight
     - property: text-transform
     - property: text-align

-    - property: box_sizing
+    - property: box_sizing(lec 19)
         - cannot be inherited by child element
+        - vertical margin collapse with other vertical margin whereas horizontal margin cumulative the other margin
         - value: border-box - will limit the box size to width property
         - value: content-box - will limit the width property only till content-box

-    - property: overflow
+    - property: overflow(lec 19-3)
         - needed to control the content of the body from getting out of its own box size
         - value: visible(default) - will let overflow the content from the box
         - value: hidden - will show the content whichever is inside the box size
         - value: auto - will give the scroll bar whichever side is needed
         - value: scroll - scroll bar on both side
-    - selector *:
+    - selector *:(lec 19-1)
         - will apply every property to all element in the file

+    - property: background - we can define all background property value in this one by spacing in it
         - property: background-color
         - property: background-image
             - {background-image: url();}
         - property: background-repeat
         - property: background-position
-    - property: background - we can define all background property value in this one by spacing in it

     element positioning:
         - static positioning
         - floating positioning: